Flex TV: Google Assistant/Alexa + Plex Integration (with support for Sonarr, Couch, Sick, etc.)

 - "Say a phrase with a Text Ingredient".

-You can use whatever you want, but some triggers are reserved - these should work.
+- You can mostly use whatever you want, but some triggers are reserved - these should work.

 Click the "then that" button.